 A Multiple of Adjusted Owner Benefit Determines What A Business is Worth

 Generally speaking, small businesses sell for a multiple of 2-4 times the adjusted owner benefit.
 For example, if the adjusted owner benefit is found to be $200,000, then the general valuation range of the business is $400,000-$800,000 (or 2-4 x $200,000).
 The buyer of the business would thus expect to receive his or her investment back in two to four years.
 As we will see, this range depends on several factors.
 If the factors accelerate the buyer’s return on investment (by shortening the time in which the buyer may expect to receive their investment back), then the valuation multiple will increase.

 Quality of Financials Affect Business Valuation

 First, the quality of the seller’s financials will greatly affect the business valuation multiple assigned to the owner benefit.
-Without transparent financials that coherently explain and prove the actual owner benefit of the seller, it is difficult for a buyer to believe (and thus pay for) the owner benefit that is being represented.
+Without transparent financials (such as tax returns or profit and loss statements) that coherently explain and prove the actual owner benefit of the seller, it is difficult for a buyer to believe (and thus pay for) the owner benefit that is being represented.
 Moreover, if the financials show that the owner benefit is increasing over time, then the valuation range will increase.

 Physical Assets Affect Business Valuation